 5. Immediately after a cat has been caught in the trap quietly approach and cover the trap with a large towel or similar cover large enough to cover the whole trap.
 Cats usually panic when caught and can seriously injure themselves.
 Give the cat a few moments to calm down, then move the covered trap to a safe, quiet location indoors.
 You can protect your floors with plastic, newspapers, old towels or bath rugs.
 Never try to touch a trapped cat.

 6. If you do not catch any cats, or catch fewer than intended, by 9pm the night before the clinic, call 735-0604 and let us know.
 We can give that appointment to someone else, and we will call you to schedule another appointment and give you more trapping tips.

-7. On Wednesday morning transport the covered, trapped cats to the clinic at 201 Maze Blvd. in Modesto.
+7. On day of surgery, transport the covered, trapped cats to the clinic.
 Do not transport in the trunk of your car if there is no air flow.
 If you transport in the bed of a pick-up truck you will need an additional blanket tied down over the traps and secured to the truck.
 If the bed of the truck is hot also cover it with a towels, blankets, or rugs before putting the trapped cats in it.
 Never leave the trapped cats in a hot vehicle, not even for one minute.

 9. The next morning or afternoon, release the cat(s) exactly where they were trapped.
 Do not hold any cat longer than 24 hours unless there are complications and a vet has told you to do so.
 Cats are happiest when they get back to their routines and familiar territories.